d13r/laravel-breadcrumbs/README.md

 composer require davejamesmiller/laravel-breadcrumbs:5.x
 ```

-This will both update `composer.json` and install the package into the `vendor/` directory.
+This will update `composer.json` and install the package into the `vendor/` directory.

 ### 2. Define your breadcrumbs